About Our Early Childhood Care and Education Work

 Invest in Kids NOW!

 By investing in the early years, we can ensure that New Mexico children have the best opportunity to succeed in school and throughout life.
-Launched in early 2011, the alliance worked to secure support for SJR 10 —legislation that would have allowed the voters to determine whether to use a tiny portion of the state’s Land Grant Permanent Fund for ECE programs.
-Although the bill had broad support in both the House and Senate, it did not receive a hearing in the Senate Finance Committee and was, therefore, unable to advance to the floor for a vote.
+Launched in early 2011, the alliance has worked to secure support for legislation that would allow the voters to determine whether to use a tiny portion of the state’s Land Grant Permanent Fund for ECE programs.
+Although such legislation has had broad support in both the House and Senate, it has not yet passed both chambers on a floor vote.
 Link to the Invest in Kids NOW! website.

 Invest in Kids NOW!
 Publications